Domsdev/Library_Managment_Interface/README.md

 ![png](img/step1.png)

-### Built and fill the databases using python scripts in dedicated folder
+### Built and fill the databases using python scripts in the dedicated folder

 ![png](img/step2.png)
 ![png](img/step3.png)